scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 Topaz is an SGI ICE X System.
 Standard compute nodes have two 2.3-GHz Intel Xeon Haswell 18-core processors (36 cores) and 128 GBytes of DDR4 memory.
 Compute nodes are interconnected by a 4x FDR InfiniBand Hypercube network.
 Onyx is a Cray XC40/50.
 Standard compute nodes have two 2.8-GHz Intel Xeon Broadwell 22-core processors (44 cores) and 128 GBytes of DDR4 memory.
 Compute nodes are interconnected by a Cray Aries high-speed network.
-Both systems have dedicated GPU compute nodes available. [cite
+Both systems have dedicated GPU compute nodes available.
+[ERDCHPC]_

 Moreover, the tools that implement the current workflow are primarily "heavyweight" approaches that encode a wide set of assumptions and architectural decisions specific to the application domain (environmental simulation), and